eesahasan1/Data-Engineering-Repository/workflow-orchestration/README.md

 **7. Verify Data Ingestion Using `pgcli`**

-Alternative method to verify ingestion using `pgcli`: A command line interface used for interacting with postgres databases.
+Alternative method to verify ingestion using `pgcli`: A command line interface used to interact with postgres databases.

 - Run the following command to interact with postgres from terminal:
 ```bash
 pgcli -h postgres -U postgres -d postgres
 ```

 - If the desired schema isn't showing, use the following commands:
 ```sql
 -- verify the shema is there